NHTSA Report: Motorcycle Crash Data Shows Amazing Risks

-The National Highway Traffic Safety Administration (NHTSA) produced a report that detailed motorcycle accident data from the year 2013.
+The National Highway Traffic Safety Administration (NHTSA) produced a report that detailed motorcycle accident data.
 It revealed some incredible figures, including just how much greater a chance motorcyclists have at getting hurt or killed in an accident than someone who is in a car.

 The NHTSA report concluded that even in spite of the falling injury and death figures for motorcycle accidents in 2013 (when compared to 2012), the risk motorcyclists face is immense.
 Compared to car occupants per vehicle mile driven, a motorcyclist is five times more likely to suffer an injury in a wreck, and a staggering 26 times more likely to die in a wreck.